Berkeley-CS61B/website-fa23/materials/proj/proj1b/index.md

 should always be at least 25%.
 This means that before performing a remove operation that will bring the number of elements in the array under 25% the length of the array, you should resize the size of the array down.
-For arrays under length 16, your usage factor can be arbitrarily low.
+For arrays length 15 or less, your usage factor can be arbitrarily low.

 {% include alert.html type="danger" content="
 We, again, **do not** recommend using `arraycopy` with a circular